dino-lite/DNX64-Python-API/README.md

 ## Usage

-It is required to set the device index before any operations!
-Otherwise, the value of device **will be incorrect**.
+Ensure that the device index is set prior to performing any operations, as an incorrect device value may result otherwise.
-Find and use the corresponding class methods for interacting with Dino-Lite or Dino-Eye devices.
+Utilize the corresponding class methods for interaction with Dino-Lite or Dino-Eye devices.

-- Read `DNX64/__init__.py` to get the full list of provided APIs.
+- Refer to the `DNX64/__init__.py` file for a comprehensive list of available APIs.
-- Users can check more advanced examples in `examples` directory.
+- More advanced examples can be found in `examples` directory.

 ```py
 try: